HackYourFutureBelgium/curriculum/06-frontend-frameworks.md

 > Find the Module repository [right here]() (coming soon)

-Writing every line of code by hand is tiring, especially as your projects grow larger and more complex.
-Now that you've had the time to understand how and why to develop your projects in small steps, learned to effectively write and debug code, taken a hard look inside the JS language, and become comfortable with your developer tools you're finally ready to stand on the shoulders of giants!
+As your projects grow larger and more interesting, they also become more complex.
+Complexity is THE nemesis of any successful software project.
+As the project you're working on becomes more complex, _everyone_ makes more mistakes.
+Senior developers too!
+What makes a great developer stand out is not their ability to understand complicated code.
+It's their ability to _avoid writing_ it in the first place!

+So far you've learned many programming skills to help you manage the complexity in your projects: testing, separation of concerns, inspecting & debugging, incremental development, encapsulation, reading/writing specs ... to name a few.
+These skills are essential to becoming a competent developer, but there comes a time when you should stop reinventing the wheel and instead stand on the shoulders of giants.

 __Frontend Frameworks__ are the wisdom of many experienced developers, automated and made public.
 It's helpful to think of them as tested solutions to common problems, not silver bullets.
 Other developers have been solving the same problems for decades and have done more than just write books about it.
-They've built software that helps you apply best practices without losing your mind, letting you can focus on the problems that are unique to your project.
+They've built software that takes care of the dirty work for you, letting you focus on the problems that are unique to your project.
+Studying and learning frameworks is a unique opportunity to learn new and interesting styles of programming from people who have spent decades mastering their craft.

-While frameworks can make your projects much stronger if used right, mis-using frameworks can be harmful to your project.
-Different frameworks solve the same problem differently - separation of concerns, state management, encapsulation, compatibility, optimization, all of these principles are applied differently by each framework.
-Choosing a framework also means choosing their way of doing things.
-Before committing to a framework for you large projects take some time to understand your project's needs and how different frameworks address them.
+While frameworks will make your projects much stronger if used well, mis-using frameworks wil also be harmful to your project.
+Different frameworks solve the same problems differently - state management, separation of concerns, encapsulation, cross-device compatibility, optimization, build tooling, developer workflows, ...
+Choosing a framework means choosing their way of doing things.
+Before committing to a framework for your large projects take some time to understand your project's needs and how different frameworks align (or don't!).
+Spending a little more time to make the right choice will save _lots_ of time later on.

 ## Pains & Gains